 2. Customize Blog Page Post Elements and Meta Tags with Plugins

-There are other ways to customize blog page, but since this article is intended for beginners, we have listed some of the easy to use WordPress plugins.
-However, these plugins do not provide all in one solution in terms of post elements and metadata.
+There are other ways to customize blog pages, but since this article is intended for beginners, we have listed some of the easy-to-use WordPress plugins.
+However, these plugins do not provide all-in-one solutions in terms of post elements and metadata.
 So you have to install various plugins to customize each post element and post metadata.

 1. Hide/Remove Metadata

-Hide/Remove Metadata is a free WordPress that allows you to just display/hide author name and published date effortlessly.
+Hide/Remove Metadata is a free WordPress that allows you to just display/hide author names and published dates effortlessly.
 Just with a few clicks, you can hide your author’s name and published date from all of your pages and posts.